mattwamoto/Afiax-Employee-handbook/communities-of-practice/cloud-and-engineering/book-club/welcome.md

 # Welcome to the Book Club

 👋 Welcome to our Cloud and Engineering Book Club!
-At Made Tech we are passionate about [learning](../../../guides/learning/README.md).
+At Afiax Connected Healthcare we are passionate about [learning](../../../guides/learning/README.md).
 In this Book Club, we choose a technical book in the cloud and engineering space and gather once a fortnight to discuss it.
 We hope to see you there soon!

 This page is about what the Book Club is all about.
 For all things books, take a look at our [library](./library/library.md).